demisto/content/Packs/SailPointIdentityNow/Integrations/SailPointIdentityNowEventCollector/README.md

 ### identitynow-get-events

 ***
 Gets events from SailPoint IdentityNow.
+This command is used for developing/ debugging and is to be used with caution, as it can create events, leading to events duplication and API request limitation exceeding.

 #### Base Command